-9.5.2.
+9.4.2.
 Procedures During Inpatient Admission

 Once a volunteer is admitted to the hospital, the Dengue Human Infection Model Clinical Observation and Inpatient Management Phase Algorithm, will be followed.
-The procedures are listed in [Table 4](#) and summarized below.
+The procedures are listed in Table 4 and summarized below.

-During inpatient admission and sequestration, the following procedures will be performed daily: A symptom-driven physical exam, AE/SAE assessment, concomitant medication review, and illness index card review if applicable.
-The presence of viremia (RT-qPCR) will be checked daily from Days 4-16 (or extended if viremia continues past Day 16).
-Research sample collection will be performed according to [Table 3](#) and [Table 4](#).
-Safety labs will be performed every other day ([Table 4](#)) and consist of complete blood count, liver function tests, Cr, glucose, prothrombin time/partial prothrombin time, and fibrinogen.
+During inpatient admission and sequestration, the following procedures will be performed daily: A symptom-driven physical exam, AE/SAE assessment, concomitant medication review, and Memory card review if applicable.
+The presence of viremia (RT-qPCR) will be checked daily from Days 4-16 (or extended until clearance if viremia continues past Day 16).
+Research sample collection will be performed according to Tables 3 and 4.
+Safety labs will be performed every other day (Table 4) and consist of complete blood count, liver function tests, Cr, prothrombin time/partial prothrombin time, albumin and fibrinogen.
 In addition to the previously described procedures, the following daily additional procedures will be followed for the inpatient phase of the study.
-The volunteer's temperature and other vital signs will be measured at least 3 times per day (q 8 hours \pm 1 hour), or more if needed for volunteer care, and fluid intake and output measurement will be recorded on the volunteer's medical record.
+The volunteer's temperature and other vital signs will be measured at least 3 times per day (q 8 hours +/- 1 hour), or more if needed for volunteer care, and fluid intake and output measurement will be recorded on the volunteer's medical record.
 The standard of care is at the discretion of the PI and may include medication for management of pain, antipyretics (acetaminophen), the management of fluid loss through oral or IV hydration, monitoring and periodic clinical assessment, and judicious fluid replacement.